Chapel Hill North Carolina LSAT Prep Courses

 The cost to register for a TestMasters LSAT course is $1450 all inclusive, and students must complete their tuition payments no later than one week prior to their first class meeting.
 Students can pay the full course tuition upon registering for a course or simply make a $100 deposit to save their seat.
 TestMasters accepts the following forms of payment: Visa, MasterCard, and Discover credit cards, money orders, and checks (Please Note: personal checks will only be accepted until 10 days prior to the first LSAT class meeting).

-If I take the TestMasters LSAT course in Chapel Hill, am I able to ask an instructor for help if I have questions about the materials?
+Once I have started attending TestMasters LSAT classes in Chapel Hill, can I speak to an instructor if I have questions about the materials?

 Do I get real LSAT questions when I sign up for the full-length TestMasters LSAT course inChapel Hill